SAP-samples/cloud-alm-api-examples/applications/kanban4calm/README.md

 #### Install Dependencies

-From the server directory, run `npm install`:
+From the server directory, run:

 ```sh
    npm install